 - Firm-wide risk oversight;

 - Specific risk management topics:

 - Risk concentrations;

 - Off-balance sheet exposures with a focus on securitisation;

 - Reputational risk and implicit support;

-- Valuation and liquidity risks; and
+- Valuation and liquidity risks;

-- Sound stress testing practices.
+- Sound stress testing practices; and

+- Sound compensation practices.

 - 4. When assessing whether a bank is appropriately capitalised, bank management should ensure that it properly identifies and measures the risks to which the bank is exposed.
-A financial institution's ICAAP should be conducted on a consolidated basis and, where

-appropriate, at the legal entity level for each bank in the group.
+A financial institution's ICAAP should be conducted on a consolidated basis and, when deemed necessary by the appropriate supervisors, at the legal entity level for each bank in the group.
 In addition, the ICAAP should incorporate stress testing to complement and help validate other quantitative and qualitative approaches so that bank management may have a more complete understanding of the bank's risks and the interaction of those risks under stressed conditions.
 A bank also should perform a careful analysis of its capital instruments and their potential performance during times of stress, including their ability to absorb losses and support ongoing business operations.
 A bank's ICAAP should address both short- and long-term needs and consider the prudence of building excess capital over benign periods of the credit cycle and also to withstand a severe and prolonged market downturn.
 Differences between the capital assessment under a bank's ICAAP and the supervisory assessment of capital adequacy made under Pillar 2 should trigger a dialogue that is proportionate to the depth and nature of such differences.

 - 5. Pillar 1 capital requirements represent minimum requirements.
 An appropriate level of capital under Pillar 2 should exceed the minimum Pillar 1 requirement so that all risks of a bank both on- and off-balance sheet are adequately covered, particularly those related to complex capital market activities.
-This will help ensure that a bank maintains sufficient capital for risks not adequately addressed through Pillar 1 and that it will be able to operate effectively throughout a severe and prolonged period of financial market stress or an adverse credit cycle.
+This will help ensure that a bank maintains sufficient capital for risks not adequately addressed through Pillar 1 and that it will be able to operate effectively throughout a severe and prolonged period of financial market stress or an adverse credit cycle, in part, by drawing down on the capital buffer built-up during good times.
 While all banks must comply with the minimum capital requirements during and after such stress events, it is imperative that systemically important banks have the shock absorption capability to adequately protect against severe stress events. - 6.
 The detail and sophistication of a bank's risk management programmes should be commensurate with the size and complexity of its business and the overall level of risk that the bank accepts.
 This guidance, therefore, should be applied to banks on a proportionate basis.